History of the Russian Federation: Putin era

 At the United Russia Congress in Moscow on 24 September 2011, Medvedev officially proposed that Putin stand for the presidency in March 2012, an offer Putin accepted.
 Given United Russia's near-total dominance of Russian politics, many observers believed that Putin was assured of a third term.
 The move was expected to see Medvedev stand on the United Russia ticket in the parliamentary elections in December, with a goal of becoming prime minister at the end of his presidential term.

 After the parliamentary elections on 4 December 2011, tens of thousands of Russians engaged in protests against alleged electoral fraud, the largest protests in Putin's time.
 Protesters criticized Putin and United Russia and demanded annulment of the election results.
 Those protests sparked the fear of a colour revolution in society.
 Putin allegedly organized a number of paramilitary groups loyal to himself and to the United Russia party in the period between 2005 and 2012.

 On 4 March 2012, Putin won the 2012 Russian presidential elections in the first round, with 63.6% of the vote, despite widespread accusations of vote-rigging.
-Opposition groups accused Putin and the United Russia party of fraud.
+Opposition groups accused Putin and United Russia of fraud.
 While efforts to make the elections transparent were publicized, including the usage of webcams in polling stations, the vote was criticized by the Russian opposition and by international observers from the Organization for Security and Co-operation in Europe for procedural irregularities.